Best Soil For A Money Tree? [DIFFERENCES EXPLAINED]

 This combination offers the ideal balance to both nourish the roots with nutrients and safeguard them against bacterial infections and frequent fungal illnesses like root rot.
 This mixture not only contains a good amount of vitamins and minerals, but it can also be used with other soil mixtures to give your plant the best nourishment possible.

-Blue Plumbago Plant Care & Growing Guide
+Cat’s Claw Plant Care and Growing Guide

 Superfly Bonsai: